No matter the movie's genre, dumb movie characters pretty much serve a single purpose: they're funny and therefore fun.

 Charles Crichton directed Kline, who struggled to play a character so hard to pin down.
 He has no morals or intellect to ground him!
 Fortunately, his dithery performance was met with praise.

-Karen (Amanda Seyfried) took the dumb blonde archetype to new heights in Mark Waters's beloved chick-flick Mean Girls.
+Karen Smith (played by Amanda Seyfried) took the dumb blonde archetype to new heights in Mark Waters's beloved chick-flick Mean Girls.

 Despite the pristine look of the entire cast, Karen is oddly the only girl who isn't driven by insecurity.
 She's ditzy, innocent, and lost in a daydream.
 In fact, she's not even really a mean girl at all!